-We will also be using the commands g\energy and g\rms.
+We will also be using the commands g_energy and g_rms.

-7.2 chimera / displaying structures / movies
+6.2 Chimera: displaying structures and movies

 Everyone has used "chimera" last semester.
-It can display trajectories from simulations from a program like gromos.
-It is installed as /usr/local/zbh/chimera/bin/chimera.
+It can display trajectories from simulations from a program like Gromacs.
+It is installed as ~matthies/bin/chimera.